 We’ve discussed the need to lower research access costs as a primary reason for academic-led publishing - but what about improving research quality and discoverability online?

-The predominant journal publishing model is rife with print-based anachronisms that are holding back research from using the internet to its full potential.
+The predominant journal publishing model is rife with print-based anachronisms that are holding back researchers from using the internet to its full potential.
 If you’re not convinced of the need for journals to transition to born-digital and online-only publishing models, consider the 2015 STM report, which states: “All STM journals are now available online, with just a few exceptions [and…] print editions will […] start to disappear from publisher’s lists in significant numbers over the next couple of years.”
 Focusing on print publishing models is not the answer to a modern research future.

 One of the key areas where many journals fall short in online publishing is website design.
 Many journals have defaulted to print-based publishing layouts online wherein the journal website becomes a static page of issues that link to lists of articles.
 You end up with something like this (so many hyperlinks!):